rosagradilla19/skincare-products-recommendation-system/README.md

-# Reccommendation System for Skin Care Products based on Ingredients
+# Recommendation System for Skin Care Products based on Ingredients

 For this project I developed a recommendation system for skin care products based on ingredients.